kitconcept/volto-light-theme/docs/how-to-guides/contributing.md

 # Contributing

-This add-on is developed in isolation, using a new approach with pnpm workspaces, the latest `mrs-developer`, and other Volto core improvements.
+This add-on is developed in isolation, using a Cookieplone based setup, the latest `mrs-developer`, and other Volto core improvements.
 For this reason, it only works with pnpm and Volto 18, but it does not mean that the add-on will only work in 18.